 How is pastoral lease rent determined?

 Only pastoral lease sales that are considered to represent “fair market” transactions are used in determining what is termed ‘market unimproved value’.
-These sales are analysed by distributing the sale price between livestock, plant and equipment, house and buildings, waters, fencing, any other improvements and the unimproved land value.
+These sales are analysed by distributing the sale price between livestock, plant and equipment, houses and buildings, waters, fencing, any other improvements and the unimproved land value.
 This unimproved value evidence provides the basis for determining a separate unimproved value for each lease.
-The final market unimproved value considers a number of factors relevant to the pastoral enterprise such as potential carrying capacity (PCC), land system productivity, location, access, rainfall reliability, water supply, size, and environmental issues.
+The final market unimproved value considers a number of factors relevant to the pastoral enterprise such as potential carrying capacity, land system productivity, location, access, rainfall reliability.

 The Valuer-General also consults with the Pastoral Lands Board in relation to the economic state of the pastoral industry.